biggdaddyyoj-9/secure-microservices-platform/README.md

 Project Overview

-This project delivers a secure, production-grade microservices platform on AWS EKS, built from scratch using Terraform and Helm.
-It reflects real-world DevSecOps workflows, emphasizing automation, observability, and security-first infrastructure.
+This project delivers a secure, production grade microservices platform on AWS EKS, built from scratch using Terraform and Helm.
+It reflects real world DevSecOps workflows, utsing automation, observability, and security first infrastructure.

-Infrastructure is provisioned with modular Terraform, featuring dynamic VPC, IAM, and EKS modules.
+Infrastructure is provisioned with  Terraform, featuring dynamic VPC, IAM, and EKS modules.
 State is managed via S3 and DynamoDB with locking and versioning.
 Teardown scripts ensure frictionless cleanup and future-proof migrations.

 The Kubernetes platform is enhanced with Helm-deployed add-ons including: